Professor Adam Tomkins – arguably an academic but no scholar

 Clifford arrived as many English do by a series of small-time posts, most likely supported by over-ripe references to have him removed to another place: assistant keeper to Manchester’s Art Gallery, assistant keeper of drawings at London’s British Museum, and then the big jump to director of our National Gallery, there free to create as much mayhem as his heart desired, which he duly did.

 Known as Sir Timothy, and for his frequent verbal howlers ‘that buffoon’, he set about alienating Scotland’s art world with a fervour born of a man on an evangelical mission.

 The first thing he did was to stuff all gallery staff into tartan trews, much to their embarrassment, parading his knowledge of Scottish culture that began and stopped in the 19th century.
 Next, he turned the National Gallery on the Mound into a shrine for the excesses of Augustus Pugin’s Victorian gothic.
+Walls were clad in heavy-duty intense red flock wallpaper, ornate Victorian and Italian furniture placed everywhere, and a plethora of gilded paintings strewn about walls from floor to ceiling where you could not see detail.
 For Clifford, the future of art lay in the Englishman’s colonial past.
-Walls were clad in heavy-duty intense red flock wallpaper, ornate Victorian and Italian furniture placed everywhere, and a plethora of gilded paintings strewn about walls from floor to ceiling where you could not see detail.
-The effect can be likened to sitting in a dentist’s stuffy old drawing room waiting for a tooth to be extracted.

 The Telegraph said of Clifford: “An omnivorous collector, he drew little distinction between the fine and decorative arts, being blind to the hierarchies that assign to painting and sculpture more prestige than drawings, furniture or prints.
-Though he started late, Clifford gradually turned the National Gallery of Scotland into an encyclopaedic museum, a mini-V&A or Ashmolean.“
+Though he started late, Clifford gradually turned the National Gallery of Scotland into an encyclopedic museum, a mini-V&A or Ashmolean.“

-In reality, Clifford reduced himself to an interior decorator given a large budget and spending the lot on meaningless artefacts.
+Terrific.
+That’s exactly what Scotland’s National Gallery needed to become, a mini-V&A, an ersatz copy.
+Clifford reduced himself to an interior decorator given a large budget, spending the lot on meaningless artefacts.
 His one and only reasonable purchase, the ‘Three Muses’, is shared with the V&A in London.

 On his retirement the Telegraph, always keen to insult Scotland by patronising it stupid, ran a page of puffery entitled, “The Man Who Put Scotland on the Map“.
 (The Scotsman, the Torygraph’s cousin in Scotland, followed suit.)
 Clifford’s successor, John Leighton, is a much more low-key chap, educated in Edinburgh in fine art.
 Never slow to be condescending the Torygraph said, “Once again Edinburgh has picked the right man”.
 The collective groans of derision rose higher than Clifford’s self-esteem, which is to say, above and beyond the pinnacle of the Scott Monument.